leahwho/ada-build/roundtable-guides/03-branching.md

 ## Relational Operators

 1. Describe the difference between `=` and `==`.
-1. What is the significance of relational operators following below mathematical operators in the precedence hierarchy?
+1. Why is it important to remember that relational operators are evaluated after mathmatical operators in the precedence hierarchy?

 ## Conditionals